microsoft/terminal/README.md

 Firstly, make sure you're building & deploying `CascadiaPackage` in Visual Studio, _NOT_ `Host.EXE`. `OpenConsole.exe` is just `conhost.exe`, the same old console you know and love. `opencon.cmd` will launch `openconsole.exe`, and unfortunately, `openterm.cmd` is currently broken.

 Secondly, try pressing Ctrl+t.
 The tabs are hidden when you only have one tab by default.
-In the future, the UI will be more drastically different, but for now, the defaults are _supposed_ to look like the console defaults.
+In the future, the UI will be dramatically different, but for now, the defaults are _supposed_ to look like the console defaults.

 ## I tried running WindowsTerminal.exe and it crashes!